Rudeus Greyrat: Creation

-Rifujin na Magonote commented that he created Rudeus while being aware of how controversial he would be.
+Rifujin na Magonote said he came up with Rudeus' story by the premise of what he would do with his life if he was in another world; The idea of having a better childhood was the chosen for protagonist.
+He commented that he created Rudeus while being aware of how controversial he would be.
 He intended Rudeus' actions to be more meaningful in the process.
 He had no issue with criticizing Rudeus at the beginning stage, and left it to the audience to judge him.
 Magonote wanted the audience to pay attention to a specific side of his character and be able to relate to him.
-The author said it was a little strange for the hero who had ruined his entire life because of his failure at school in his previous life to call the school "a place where he can fail".
+The author said it was a little strange for the hero who had ruined his entire life because of his failure at school in his life to call the school "a place where he can fail".
 Rifujin na Magonote had thought that he should give such impression.
 However, he also wanted to depict a student who fails at school trying to have another chance at life through this series.
 Earlier, he said that he felt a big response in episodes 6 to 7 of the web version of the novels, but that was just when Roxy took Rudeus out.
 Thanks to her, Rudeus overcomes the trauma.
 Such a story gave a warm impression to his readers, and made him, think, "Let's grow [the character] in this direction."

+Ever since the novel started, Rifujin had the overall plot elaborated.
+The human spirit that Rudeus interacts with and the setting the protagonist explored remained the same.
+Regarding the ending of this novel, he was thinking of writing until Rudeus dies, and at the same time, writing until Rudeus turned 34 because he died at the age of 34.
+He also said that since the prologue is about an unemployed man who is kicked out of his house, he did not want the story to end with someone being beaten up.
+In addition, even if he continued the story, it would just be a repetition.